On Living with the Loss of a Son in Wartime. Written and first published on Memorial Day, 2003

-My father, who was refused service in the Second World War due to a bout with rheumatic fever as a child that left him with the heart murmur that would kill him shortly after turning 50, was ashamed he didn't fight and wouldn't speak of his brother, Gerard, except to say "He was a great, brave kid."
+My father, who was refused service in the Second World War due to a bout of rheumatic fever as a child that left him with the heart murmur that would kill him shortly after turning 50, was ashamed he didn’t fight and wouldn’t speak of his brother, Gerard, except to say, “He was a great, brave kid.”

 My uncle, the baby of the family, spent a year or two of his youth freezing on the Inchon peninsula in Korea and seeing the worst of that war first hand.
 He was my only living relative who’d been in a war.
 He would never speak of his war at all, but it must have been very bad indeed.

-He had taken them and couldn't part with them, but couldn't look at them.
+My uncle had taken them and couldn’t part with them.
+At the same time he couldn’t look at them.
 So he shoved them into a drawer with other unused junk from his past and left it at that.
-He never spoke of Korea except to say it was "rough," and, now that he lives but has quit speaking of anything, he never will.
-His only comment to me about his brother Gerard echoed that of my father, "He was a great kid.
+He never spoke of Korea except to say it was “rough,” and, now that he has quit speaking of anything, he never will.
+His only comment to me about his brother Gerard echoed that of my father, “He was a great kid.
 You can be proud to have his name.
-Just don't use it around Grandma."
+Just don’t use it around Grandma.”

 And I didn’t.
 No one in my family ever did.
 All through the years that I was growing up at home, I was “Jerry.”